gsmcwhirter/discord-signup-bot/README.md

 # discord-signup-bot

-This is a bot that handles trial/event signups for discord servers.
+This is a bot that handles event signups for discord servers.
 It was written for use in Elder Scrolls Online communities, but could easily be used for other games and communities as well.